 Microsoft SQL Server 2012 SP1 or later

 As a prerequisite you need .net Framework 3.5 Service Pack 1.

 - For more reference information, refer to the following links:

-Configuring Microsoft SQL AlwaysOn solution with BMC Remedy AR System
+Configuring Microsoft SQL AlwaysOn solution with Remedy AR System

-For implementing Microsoft SQL AlwaysOn with BMC Remedy AR System, consult your database administrator.
+For implementing Microsoft SQL AlwaysOn with Remedy AR System, consult your database administrator.

-You can configure Microsoft SQL AlwaysOn solution with BMC Remedy AR System.
+You can configure Microsoft SQL AlwaysOn solution with Remedy AR System.

 BMC has tested the Microsoft SQL AlwaysOn solution where three nodes, each running a single instance of SQL Server, participate in a single Windows Server Failover Cluster (WSFC) that spans across two data centers.
 This is a non-shared solution, and the nodes do not share any storage with another node.
 Each node runs a single instance of SQL Server and has its own copy of the data.

-As a client, BMC Remedy AR System supports multi-subnet failover.
-Thus, the BMC Remedy AR System server can connect to any SQL AlwaysOn solution that requires a multi-subnet failover.
+As a client, Remedy AR System supports multi-subnet failover.
+Thus, the Remedy AR System server can connect to any SQL AlwaysOn solution that requires a multi-subnet failover.